timacdonald/json-api/README.md

 #### Minimal attributes

-Out of the box resources expose a maximal attribute payload when [sparse fieldsets](#sparse-fieldsets) are not used i.e. all declared attributes in the resource are returned.
+Out of the box, resources expose a maximal attribute payload when [sparse fieldsets](#sparse-fieldsets) are not in use i.e. all declared attributes in the resource are returned.
 If you prefer to instead make it that sparse fieldsets are required in order to retrieve _any_ attributes, you may call the `minimalAttributes()` method in a service provider.

 ```php
 <?php